rssrobotics/rssrobotics.github.io/_attending/families.md

 MIT has [several lactation rooms][lactation rooms] available on campus.
 We are also providing lactation rooms at Kresge (the conference venue) and the Stata Center (the workshop venue).

+The lactation room for the main conference will be in the Green Room, located in the basement of Kresge.
+This room has a private bathroom, and will be equipped with a small fridge.
+You can pick up the key at the registration desk.

 Please contact the conference organizers if you have questions or need additional resources.

 [lactation rooms]: http://hrweb.mit.edu/worklife/child-care-parenting/breastfeeding-support/lactation-rooms/campus